microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

   *Refer to [Create a storage account][azure-storage] for instructions.*

 ### Create the Azure Redis Cache
-- Create Azure Redis Cache following [How to Use Azure Redis Cache](http://azure.microsoft.com/en-us/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache/ )
+- Create an Azure Redis Cache.
+  *Refer to the "Create a Redis cache on Azure" section of [How to use Azure Redis Cache with Java][azure-redis-java] for instructions.*

+  - Be sure to enable the non-SSL endpoint, as described in that document.

 ### Configure Event Hub
 - Create an Azure Service Bus Event Hub with partition count 10 and message retention of 1 days.